6-year-old girl dies after getting hit with golf ball

-OREM, Utah (AP) — Authorities say a 6-year-old girl has died after her father accidentally struck her with a golf ball.
+OREM, Utah (AP) — Authorities say a 6-year-old Utah girl has died after her father accidentally hit her with a golf ball.

-Lt.
-Trent Colledge with the Orem Police Department says the girl and her father had been golfing at Sleepy Ridge Golf Course in Orem Monday morning when her father hit a ball and struck the girl in the back of her head.
+Police say the ball struck the girl in the back of the head on Monday morning, while the father and daughter were golfing at Sleepy Ridge Golf Course in Orem.

 The ball collided with the base of her neck.
-She was transported to a hospital in Salt Lake City via helicopter in critical condition where she died from her injuries later that evening.
+Lt.
+Trent Colledge with the Orem Police Department says she was flown to a hospital in Salt Lake City in critical condition.
+She died from her injuries later that evening.

-Colledge said police are investigating the incident but are not planning to press charges as it appears to have been a tragic accident.
+Colledge said police are investigating but are not planning to pursue charges because it appears to have been a tragic accident.

 Police have not released the names of the girl or her father.